Minimum Cow Protection Standards ISKCON LAW 507

 Milking :

-Milking by hand in which the following occur: pinch, pull or any other action that may result in the animal becoming disturbed.
+Milking by hand in which the following occurs: pinch, pull, or any other action that may result in the animal becoming disturbed.

 Milking by machine.
 This is not acceptable and can only be done in a crisis situation, e.g., lack of sufficient cowherds.
 A plan to correct the crisis situation must be presented.